drphilmarshall/GettingStarted/README.md

 ----------------------------------------------------------------------
 #### <a name="starting"></a>What's the best way to make a new repository?

 You can make repos on <a href="https://github.com/">your own GitHub home page</a>, with the big green "New repository" button.
 If you are in a GitHub organization, you need to be given admin access to be able to create repos there.
-Here's the [LSST DESK GitHub organization](https://github.com/DarkEnergyScienceCollaboration) if you want to see what what an organization looks like.
+Here's the [LSST DESC GitHub organization](https://github.com/DarkEnergyScienceCollaboration) if you want to see what what an organization looks like.

 To turn one of your existing folders into a git repository, just do "git init" and then start git add'ing files.
 If you later want to push this to GitHub, you'll still need to start a repo on the GitHub site - just don't initialize it with a README or anything, just start it and then pick up its address (the thing that ends with ".git").
 Then, on the command line, add a link to this new remote repository with "git remote add origin &lt;address&gt;".
 Then you can push to it as normal.
 More instructions <a href="https://help.github.com/articles/adding-an-existing-project-to-github-using-the-command-line/">here</a>.